Menu

 Jessie previously completed a term abroad at Lund University Sweden as part of her masters at the University of Nottingham and joined the HSA team shortly after her graduation in 2019.

-Katie Begley (ARB)
+Katie Begley (ARB RIBA)

 Architect